sckott/talks/plosalm13/index.md

 ---

+## Why is openness a good thing?

+Altmetrics needs checks on

+* Consistency (tweets from source A and B should be =)
+* Correlation (is metric A strongly corr. with B?)
+* Interpretation (open source the interpretation)
+* Gaming (security through obscurity doesn't work)

+<br><br>
+**Open data makes all this easier**

+---

 ## Additional value from openness

 * Knowledge from research findings
-  * Doesn't require open data I suppose :(, but helps
+  * Doesn't require open data I suppose :(, but helps facilitate research
+  * e.g., think how hard text-mining is - we don't want that in altmetrics
 * Open products
   * [ReaderMeter](http://readermeter.org/)
   * [ScienceCard](http://sciencecard.org/)
 * For-profit products
+* Who knows?
+Making data open allows many experiments, some of which will stick

 ---